mezis/mezis.github.com/_drafts/learning-part-1.md

 "correct" predictions).

-To get a sense of whether this would work at all, we train a network with our 28 inputs (10 for the user, 9 for each property) using the [cascade training algorithm](http://leenissen.dk/fann/html/files/fann_cascade-h.html) and a target of 28 hidden neurons (completely random guessing that last figure).
+To get a sense of whether this would work at all, we train a network with our 28 inputs (10 for the user, 9+9 for the properties) using the [cascade training algorithm](http://leenissen.dk/fann/html/files/fann_cascade-h.html) and a target of 28 hidden neurons (completely random guessing that last figure).